 LINKages is proud to be a part of strengthening communities and helping improve quality of life for young and old in our city.
 With the generous support of United Way of Calgary and Area and The Calgary Foundation, we are establishing connections and friendships between East Village seniors and LINKages post-secondary student volunteers.
-LINKages works with the University of Calgary LINKages Club, seniors and community partners to organize and facilitate regular intergenerational community events in the East Village that strengthen community ties and engagement.
+LINKages works with the University of Calgary LINKages Chapter, seniors and community partners to organize and facilitate regular intergenerational community events in the East Village that strengthen community ties and engagement.

 Linkages In The Community (LINC), funded by Human Rights & Multiculturalism Fund (HREM)

 Thanks to financial support from HREM, LINKages was able to enhance their work in the East Village by embarking upon an environmental scan to gain first-hand insights into the issues, opportunities and potentials embedded in this community that is undergoing major redevelopments.The findings of the scan were shared with stakeholders and will inform and influence LINKages' ongoing intergenerational work in the East Village.
 A summary of these findings can be found in our Annual Report 2014.

 Digital Connections is a community based technology program that reaches out to independent living seniors.
 Through partnerships with the Youth Central, Bow Valley College, Immigrant Services Calgary and the Bridgeland Community Association, LINKages provides mobile technology sessions for seniors right where they live.
 While LINKages bring along computer tablets and mobile data, seniors often come along with their own technologies wanting to gain mastery of digital equipment they already have.
 Funding for this initiative is provided through the Government of Canada's New Horizons for Seniors program, The Calgary Foundation and Shaw Communications.